mCRL2org/mCRL2/doc/sphinx/user_manual/introduction.rst

 -------

 Around 1980 many process algebras were designed to model behaviour.
-Most notably were CCS (Calculus of Communicating Processes, Milner), ACP (Algebra of Communicating Processes, Bergstra and Klop) and CSP (Communicating Sequential Processes, Hoare).
+Most notably were CCS (Calculus of Communicating Systems, Milner), ACP (Algebra of Communicating Processes, Bergstra and Klop) and CSP (Communicating Sequential Processes, Hoare).
 These process algebras were mainly used as an object of study, mainly due to their lack of proper data types.